sematic-ai/sematic/docs/upgrades.md

 The default for the helm configuration `service.create` was changed to `true` as well.
 Again, most users have this set to `true` in which case it does not impact you.

-If you are using a non-dedicated SocketIO deployment (`deployment.socket_io.dedicated` set to `false`, or unspecified), and you want to keep the same setup, you must now explicitly set `service.create` to `false` in your helm values.
+If you were relying on the default to be `false` so you could create your own Kubernetes service object for Sematic, you now must explicitly set `service.create` to `false` in your helm values.

-If you were using a non-dedicated SocketIO deployment (`deployment.socket_io.dedicated` set to `false`, or unspecified), and now you want to adopt a dedicated deployment, you must first uninstall the deployment, and then deploy the updated charts, because a direct upgrade will fail.
+If you were using a non-dedicated SocketIO deployment (`deployment.socket_io.dedicated` set to `false`, or unspecified), you must now adopt the new setup with dedicated API and SocketIO servers.
+You must first uninstall the old deployment, and then deploy the updated charts, because a direct upgrade will fail.

 ### vX.X.X to v0.32.0